Teeko19/sefem/src/_events/2023/cappelletta-festa-di-chiusura-e-fuochi-d’artificio.md

 ---
 layout: event
-title: Cappelletta- Festa di chiusura e fuochi d’artificio
+title: Cappelletta- Festa di chiusura
 starts_at: 2023-09-11T22:00:00
 ends_at: ""
 all_day: false